pcraster/pcraster/documentation/pcraster_project/install.rst

 .. note::
-   If you installed previous versions of PCRaster you need to remove their entries from the PATH and PYTHONPATH environment variables before activating your environment.
+   If you installed previous versions of PCRaster (4.2 or older) you need to remove their entries from the PATH and PYTHONPATH environment variables before activating your environment.
-   Modifying PATH and PYTHONPATH environment variables as required for previous PCRaster versions is not necessary anymore, this is done automatically when you activate your environment.
+   Modifying PATH and PYTHONPATH environment variables as required for previous PCRaster versions is not necessary anymore starting from version 4.3, the settings are done automatically when you activate your environment.